Sohil876/Termux-zsh/README.md

 ### Installation

--   First update termux packages to latest versions by entering `pkg update` , you can answer `Y` to any prompts afterwards if its a clean termux install.
+-   First update termux package index by entering `pkg update` , you can answer `Y` to any prompts afterwards if its a clean termux install.
--   Install git `pkg install git`
--   Clone this repo and cd to dir `git clone https://github.com/Sohil876/Termux-zsh.git && cd Termux-zsh`
+-   Install git `pkg install git` then clone this repo and cd to dir `git clone https://github.com/Sohil876/Termux-zsh.git && cd Termux-zsh`
 -   Run setup file with bash `bash setup.sh`
 -   It will ask for storage permission, give it.
 -   Restart termux after setup is done.